 Despite schools’ attempts to keep up with instructional and technological trends, sophisticated teacher training, and specialized programs, something is missing.
-Many students continue failing, and even among those who graduate, basic knowledge has become increasingly rare.
+Many students continue failing and basic knowledge—even among those who graduate—has become increasingly rare.

+Literacy scores are not faring well either.
 In the latest International Adult Literacy Survey, “…between 19% and 23% of American adults performed at the top levels for each of the three literacy scales: document literacy, prose literacy and quantitative (number) literacy…Yet many Americans are being left behind.
-The same survey found that between 21% and 24% of U.S. adults performed at the lowest level for all three scales, a figure echoed by the National Adult Literacy Survey…” (education-portal.com).
+The same survey found that between 21% and 24% of U.S. adults performed at the lowest level for all three scales, a figure echoed by the National Adult Literacy Survey…”

 Illiteracy has a serious impact on a country’s economy and well-being.
-Statistically, less-educated individuals are more prone to earn lower wages, depend on government programs, and commit crimes.
+Statistically, less-educated individuals are prone to earning lower wages, depending on government programs, and committing crimes.
 And in the mind of educators, it all starts in the classroom.

 Human civilization has seen millennia of various forms of education, and most have required students to reach certain standards.
 Encyclopaedia Britannica states that priests in ancient Egypt and Mesopotamia “dominated the intellectual and educational domain…Methods of teaching and learning were memorization, oral repetition, copying models, and individual instruction.
 It is believed that the exact copying of scripts was the hardest and most strenuous and served as the test of excellence in learning.
 The period of education was long and rigorous, and discipline was harsh.”

-Related to these questions are initiatives that lower standards regarding homework.
-An example is a controversial school policy that advocates for less weight given to homework in determining grades.
+Related to these questions are initiatives that lower homework standards.
+An example is a controversial school policy that advocates for homework to have less weight in determining grades.
 “Critics—mostly teachers—worry that the policy will encourage students to slack off assigned work and even reward those who already disregard assignments,” The Los Angeles Times reported.
 “And they say it could penalize hardworking students who receive higher marks for effort.
 Some educators also object to a one-size-fits-all mandate they said could hamstring teaching or homogenize it.
 They say, too, that students who do their homework perform significantly better than those who don’t—a view supported by research.”